International Study Finds Nearly 40 Percent of Enterprises Hit By Ransomware in the Last Year

 Additional international findings include:

-- Nature of attacks: 46 percent of all ransomware attacks originated from email.
+- Nature of attacks: Nearly half of attacks (46 percent) originated from email.

 - Cost of attacks: Nearly 60 percent of all ransomware attacks in the enterprise demanded over $1,000.
 Over 20 percent of attacks asked for more than $10,000, 1 percent even asked for over $150,000.